 Today, the standard of care for colon and rectal surgery is a minimally invasive procedure.
 Instead of performing an open surgery that involves a large incision, the surgeon uses instruments inserted through a few small incisions.
 One of these instruments contains a camera with a light allowing the surgeon to see inside the patient’s body.
 This approach is also linked with less pain and a faster and easier recovery.

-At the Digestive Institute, Dr. Massarotti and Colon and Rectal Surgeon Allen Chudzinski, MD, FACS, FASCRS, use both robotic and laparoscopic surgery to accomplish their procedures.
+At the Digestive Institute, Colon and Rectal Surgeon Allen Chudzinski, MD, FACS, FASCRS, uses both robotic and laparoscopic surgery to accomplish procedures.
 With robotics, the surgeon sits at a console in the operating suite that translates his or her hand motions directly to the minimally invasive instruments attached to the surgical robot.
 This method allows for very small movements to be made at the site of the operation.

 How many surgical procedures have they done?